mpifr-vlbi/eht2023_difx_templating/README.md

 with 0 Hz LO offset.
 The info was found in a semi hardware level trace in e23d15-script.log.gz in a tarball nested within tarballs of the ALMA VLBI Metadata tarball.

+SMA recordings in 260G e23d15 b4 are corrupt - all data are 0x00.

 # TODO

 Derive better SPT coordinates, if residuals with a priori SPT coordinates turn out to be too large?
 Looks ok so far?